-Upon dismissing a Formal Complaint or allegation contained therein, the University will send written notice to all parties at the same time via the email addresses on file with the University Student Information System or, if an employee, via the employee's University email address.
-The notice will include the reason for the dismissal, information about the appeal process, including deadlines, procedures, and the identity of the appeal officer, and a statement regarding the continued right to request supportive measures.
-Once the email is sent and if no notice is received by the University that the email was unable to be sent, that will conclude the University's notice responsibilities regarding dismissal.
+Upon dismissing a Formal Complaint or allegation contained therein, the University will send writ en notice, and the reason for the dismissal, to all parties at the same time via the email addresses on file with the University Student Information System, or if any employee, via the employee's University email address.
+Once the email is sent, and if no notice is received by the University that the email was unable to be sent, that will conclude the University's notice responsibilities regarding dismissal.